 Toggle: English / Spanish

-How much you sweat depends on how many sweat glands you have.
-A person is born with about two to four million sweat glands.
+A person is born with about 2 to 4 million sweat glands.
 The glands start to become fully active during puberty.
-Women have more sweat glands then men, but men's glands are more active.
+Men's sweat glands tend to be more active.

-Excessive sweating may also be a symptom of menopause.
+Heavy sweating may also be a symptom of menopause.

-Emotional or stressful situations (anxiety)
+- Emotional or stressful situations (anxiety)

-Medications such as thyroid hormone, morphine, drugs to reduce fever, and medicines to treat mental disorders
+- Medicines, such as thyroid hormone, morphine, drugs to reduce fever, and medicines to treat mental disorders

 - Spicy foods (known as "gustatory sweating")

-Withdrawal from alcohol or narcotic painkillers
+- Withdrawal from alcohol or narcotic painkillers

-After sweating, you should:
+After sweating a lot, you should:

 Contact your health care provider if sweating occurs with:

-Rapid, pounding heartbeat
+- Rapid, pounding heartbeat

-Shortness of breath
+- Shortness of breath

-Also call your health care provider if:
+Also call your provider if:

-- Sweating occurs with or is followed by chest pain or pressure
+- Sweating occurs with or is followed by chest pain or pressure.

-- Last reviewed on 5/29/2011
+- Last reviewed on 4/30/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.